yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 </p>
 </details>

-- a K-Means approach that added an intermediate step to classify the images to a number of clusters (50 in my case) in the features space.
+**A K-Means approach** that added an intermediate step to classify the images to a number of clusters (50 in my case) in the features space.
 The query would firstly look for the cluster, followed by similarity search within the cluster.
 <details>
 <summary>
-<i>KMeans query</i>
+<i>K-Means query</i>
 </summary>
 <p>{% highlight python %}
 feats, labels = load_feat_db()